LutzGross/fingal/examples/SyntheticFW/README.md

     ./mkSchedule.py -d 10 domain.geo config

 In the survey the electrodes at an offset in the East, North, West and South are paired with in this case 10 (specified by the option `-d 10`) randomly choosen other electrodes setting in this case 4 x 10 charging experiments.
+The station spacing is recorded as about 300 (if you have not changed the geometry file).

 The lacation of the stations and electrodes can be plotted to the file `station_positions.png` uisng